Yoga Poses and Exercises to Help Ease Pain from Pubic Symphysis Dysfunction

 Sit with a folded blanket or yoga block under one hip, bend knees and let the feet go to the opposite side.
 Inhale and focus on extending up through the crown of your head, exhale and twist your upper body in the direction of the block and away from your feet.
 With every inhale, get taller and with each exhalation twist more deeply.
 Hold for 5 breathes and then repeat on the other side.
 Alternatively you can do this stretch seated in a chair or on an exercise ball.
 As a side note – this twist is safe in pregnancy because you are twisting towards an open space and it allows for greater space and length in the front of the body.
 It’s also a lovely release for the shoulder blade area, which generally becomes tight as the weight of the baby tends to hunch the whole body forward.

-You can also do the cat stretch seated on a chair or exercise ball.
-This is a great stretch to do at work as it is pretty discreet and will really help your back feel better.
-This takes the weight of your baby off your pelvis and holds it in a stable position.
+Doing the cat stretch seated on a chair or exercise ball while you are at work is a great idea, because the stretch is pretty discreet and it will really help your back feel better. 🙂 This posture helps because it takes the weight of your baby off your pelvis and holds it in a stable position.

 11. Chakravakasana – Adapted SunBird Pose

-To begin, lie on your back (don’t worry – we are going to stay there) with your knees bent and your feet hip distance apart on the floor under your knees.
+To begin, lie on your back (don’t worry – we are going to stay there) with your knees bent and your feet on the floor about hip-distance apart.
 Exhale and press the small of your back into the floor.
 Notice how your tailbone lifts off the ground as you do this.
-Keeping the knees straight in front of you, hip distance part, lift the tailbone off the floor.
+Keeping the knees straight in front of you, hip distance apart, lift the tailbone off the floor.
 Continue to rise, one vertebra at a time until you are resting on your feet and shoulder blades.
-Remain there for two breathes, and then slowly lower with control as if you are setting each vertebra from the shoulder to the tailbone down one at a time.
-You will be need to use your abdominal muscles to do this, much is why it’s such a great pose to stabilizing and activating the core muscles.
+Remain there for two breathes, and then slowly lower with control as if you are setting down each vertebra one at a time, from the shoulder area to the tailbone.
+You will need to use your abdominal muscles to do this, which is why it’s such a great pose to stabilizing and activating the core muscles.

 13. Virasana – Hero Pose and Parvatasana in Virasana – Hero Pose with Interlocked Fingers

-Seat with folded blankets, a bolster or foam blocks between your feet.
-If you experience discomfort in your knees, adding extra height will generally make the knees happy.
-Knees should be hip width apart.
+Sit with folded blankets, a bolster or foam blocks between your feet.
+If you experience discomfort in your knees, adding extra height will generally make your knees happy.
+Knees should be hip-width apart.
 Sit nice and tall, stretching up through the crown of the head and bring the shoulder blades in together to open the chest.
 On an inhalation, interlock the fingers and lift the arms over

 the head keeping the elbows in line with the ears.
 Release the arms, change the interlock of the fingers and repeat.